 - Clean the kitchen and any surfaces you have touched afterwards.

 - Take your meals back to your room to eat.

 - If you can, use separate utensils, cutlery and crockery (plates, glasses and bowls) to everyone else.

-- If you have a dishwasher, use it to clean and dry your used crockery and crockery - use a 60° cycle.
+- If you have a dishwasher, use it to clean and dry your used cutlery and crockery - use a 60° cycle.

-- If you don't have a dishwasher, do your washing up using warm water and your normal washing up liquid.
-Dry them thoroughly afterwards using a separate tea towel.
+- If you don't have a dishwasher, do your washing-up using warm water and your normal washing-up liquid.
+Dry items thoroughly afterwards using a separate tea towel.

 Other people in your household should regularly and thoroughly wash their hands, avoid touching their faces and clean frequently touched surfaces.
 You can use your usual household products like detergents and bleach.

 Tissues, disposable cleaning cloths, wipes and other personal waste should be stored in disposable rubbish bags, placed inside another bag and kept separate.
 You can put them in your normal outside bin after three days.